 The head gasket seals the combustion chamber, allowing your engine to build the proper compression and contain exhaust gases.
 The head gasket also, keeps coolant and oil out of the combustion chamber, which is very important.

 So, a reliable way to determine whether a head gasket is leaking is to test for, carbon dioxide.
 In this test, the coolant is examined for traces of, combustion gasses.

 The test is performed with an apparatus that utilizes a solution that changes color upon contact with carbon monoxide.
 You just need to know what signs to look for.

 Symptoms #1: Chronic Engine Overheating

 Check out the engine oil of your car.
-As a result, If you notice a frothy formation on the dipstick; coolant and engine oil have gotten mixed.
+Consequently, if you notice a frothy formation on the dipstick, coolant and engine oil have gotten mixed.

-If you notice sweet smelling white smoke along with water droplets from the exhaust pipe; then you could have a blown head gasket.
+If you notice sweet smelling white smoke along with water droplets from the exhaust pipe; then you could have a leaking head gasket.

-So, The best way to prevent head gasket failure is; to keep the engine coolant at the proper level with the correct mixture according to the manufacturer’s recommendation.
-Also, make it a habit to keep an eye on your temperature gauge; if you notice it running hot, have it immediately checked out by your mechanic.
+So, the best way to prevent head gasket failure is; to keep the engine coolant at the proper level, with the correct mixture, according to the manufacturer’s recommendation.
+Also, make it a habit to keep an eye on your temperature gauge.
+Finally, if you notice it running hot, have it immediately checked out by your mechanic.